 - 1 teaspoon vanilla extract

-- Line an 8 x 8 pan with baking parchment.
+- Line an 8 x 8-inch pan with parchment paper.

 - Put the dates in the food processor (no need to wash it) and process until really finely chopped and starting to ball up.
-If you don't have a food processor you could chop them really finely instead.

-- In a small pan, put the dates, cashew butter, brown rice syrup, vanilla, salt and cinnamon.
+- To a small saucepan, add the chopped dates, almond butter, brown rice syrup, vanilla, salt and cinnamon.

-- While that is happening add the flax, dried apple, puffed rice and oats to a large bowl.
+- To the oats in the bowl add the flax, chopped dried apple, puffed rice and oats.
 Stir well.

-- Pour in the warm mixture from the pan.
-It won't be runny and will still be quite thick.
+- Pour/spoon in the warm mixture from the pan.
 Be sure to scrape the pan out well and not leave any behind.

 - Stir everything together until all the dry ingredients are coated.
 It does take a bit of elbow grease as the mixture is very stiff.
 Be sure to scrape into the bottom of the bowl so you don't miss any dry bits.

-- Spoon into the prepared tin and press down really well all over so it's flat and compacted then cover and put in the fridge to set for 3 to 4 hours.
+- Spoon into the prepared pan and press down really, really, well all over so it's flat and compacted then cover and put in the fridge to set for 3 to 4 hours.

-- When set, cut into bars or squares.
+- Once set, cut into bars or squares.